Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Spring Hill has 43 active public transport stops operating within its boundaries.
-These stops are used by a mix of bus routes, totaling 30 individual routes.
+The analysis of public transport in Spring Hill shows that there are currently 43 active transport stops operating within the area.
+These stops serve a mix of bus routes, with a total of 30 individual routes providing service.
 Together, these routes facilitate 2,648 weekly passenger trips.

-The accessibility of the transport system is rated as excellent, with residents typically located 84 meters from their nearest transport stop.
-On average, there are 378 trips per day across all routes, which equates to approximately 61 weekly trips per individual stop.
+The accessibility to transport is rated as excellent, with residents typically located just 84 meters from their nearest transport stop.
+On average, there are 378 trips per day across all routes, which translates to approximately 61 weekly trips per individual stop.

 Frequently Asked Questions - Transport